Skip to content

 • Install DataKit;

-• If you need to configure data types other than logs, the DataKit version must be higher than 1.4.7.
+• To configure data types other than logs, the DataKit version must be higher than 1.4.7;

-2. Define the name and description of the current blacklist rule;
+2. Define the name and description for the current blacklist rule;

-5. Click Confirm to enable the data blacklist filtering rule.
+5. Click OK to enable the data blacklist filtering rule.

-The blacklist name is automatically generated based on the data source, including logs, basic objects, resource catalogs, networks, APM, RUM, security checks, events, metrics, Profile.
+The blacklist name is automatically generated based on the data source, including logs, basic objects, Resource Catalog, network, APM, RUM, events, Metrics, Profile.

 Data Type Data Source (Supports Custom Presets)